ikzelf/zbxdb/README.md

 to completely the running instances of zbxdb.py, because zbxdb_starter opens with output redirection to stdout and that could give slightly confusing messages like msg M2 with timestamp t+1 appearing sooner than msg M1 with timestamp t
+# v3.0 --  real encryption introduced
+Coming from V2 this should not give any headaches, other than a requirement that in many cases is already fullfilled.

 # database user creation:
 # Oracle classic